elemel/fungeoneer/chapters/02/as-above-so-below.md

 ###]##]#####][][##[#]####[#####]#####]############[[##########[[]######]########
 ```

-The top level is shown at the top of the map, and the bottom level is shown at the bottom.
+The top level is shown at the top of the map, and the bottom level at the bottom.
 A dungeon with two or more levels is considered deep, while a shallow dungeon only has a single level.
-On the top level, the only staircase leading up is the one where you entered.

-There are many other staircases in this dungeon.
-Each staircase has two end tiles: a top (marked `>` on the map) and a bottom (marked `<`).
-The bottom tile is located directly below the top tile, on the next lower level.
-The top of the staircase where you entered is above ground, outside the dungeon.
-It is not shown on the map.
-Whenever you move to either end tile of a staircase, traverse it to the other end tile immediately, without triggering any effect on the other end.
+There are many staircase tiles in this dungeon: staircases leading down (marked `>` on the map) and staircases leading up (marked `<`).
+For a staircase-down tile, immediately move down to the next lower level, increasing your z-coordinate by one.
+For a staircase-up tile, immediately move up to the next higher level, decreasing your z-coordinate by one.
+As before, you leave the dungeon by triggering the staircase tile where you entered, which is the only staircase-up tile on the top level.

 After how many ticks do you leave the dungeon?